ibm-mas-manage/sno/docs/index.md

 ```

 !!! note
-    gp2 is default storage class in AWS.
-You can optionally install Red Hat LVM (Logical Volume Manager) operator using OperatorHub for volume management.
+    gp2 is the default storage class in AWS.
+You can optionally install RedHat LVM (Logical Volume Manager) operator using OperatorHub for volume management.

 - Run the ansible playbook to install MAS core and dependencies.